Architecture

 3. The Rollup

-• They have methods (encodeWitness and encodeWitnessV1) that explain how to encode proof data from the gateway in a way that is understood by the "Verifier".
+• They have methods (encodeWitness and encodeWitnessV1) that appropriately encode proof data fetched by the gateway in a way that is understood by the chain specific Verifier.

 Commits

-• Commits represent the data submitted to Layer 1 (L1) by the L2 chain.
-They are necessary to verify a proof or extract the right data to check against a proof.
+• A Commit represents the data submitted to Layer 1 (L1) by the L2 chain.
+It contains the data necessary to verify a proof returned by the Gateway.

 4. Verifiers

 • A Verifier is a Solidity contract deployed on L1.
-It is used by the ERC 3668 callback to verify the data sent from the gateway server.
+It is used by the ERC-3668 callback to verify the proofs returned by the Gateway.

 Gateway URL